 And It's a Potluck!

 Stay after the service and have lunch with your fellow Sunday Assembly goers.
-Bring a dish to share -- just make sure your dish will be waiting about 90 minutes until we dig in.
+Bring a dish to share -- just make sure your dish will be waiting about an hour until we dig in.

 We'll cover drinks, napkins, plates, and plastic ware.